-Since the one (teaching) is dependent on the other (learning), it doesn't make sense to focus on the dependent side of the equation.°
+Since the one thing (teaching) is dependent on the other thing (learning), it doesn't make sense to focus on the dependent side of the equation.°

 In other words, whether or not I am successful at teaching isn't the crucial thing.
-The crucial thing is whether or not my students success in becoming better writers.
+The crucial thing is whether or not my students succeed in becoming better writers.

 So maybe it was a bad idea to focus this whole essay on me and how hard my job is.
 Maybe I should've written "On the Near-Impossibility of Learning Writing" instead.

 Because it's true: learning to write well is so so so hard, for all the reasons stated above:

 - It's very hard for students to understand and articulate what constitutes "good" and "bad" in writing, and the standard is constantly changing dependent on the situation.